This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Rights originally proposed in the Employment Bill

 Many of the rights originally introduced as part of the Employment Bill are now proceeding as UK Government backed Private Members' Bills.
-They will all have a second reading in Parliament in or around February 2023.
-It is expected they will continue their passage through Parliament during the course of 2023 although may not come into force until 2024.
+It is expected they will continue their passage through Parliament during the course of 2023 although may not come into force until 2024 or 2025.
 The Private Members Bills' are:-

-- Employment Relations (Flexible Working) Bill - this will amend the process for requesting flexible working including making it a day one right;
+- Employment Relations (Flexible Working) Bill - this will amend the process for requesting flexible working and is due to be followed by secondary legislation making the right to request a day one right.
+The Bill received Royal Assent in July 2023 and is expected to take effect in July 2024;

 - Neonatal Care (Leave and Pay) Bill - this will introduce a right to up to 12 weeks of leave for parents of children receiving neonatal care.
-The leave will be paid if parents meet qualifying criteria;
+The leave will be paid if parents meet qualifying criteria.
+The Bill received Royal Assent in May 2023 and is expected to take effect in 2025;

-- Carer's Leave Bill - this will introduce a flexible entitlement to one week's paid leave for employees providing or arranging care for a dependent with a long term care need;
+- Carer's Leave Bill - this will introduce a flexible entitlement to one week's paid leave for employees providing or arranging care for a dependent with a long term care need.
+The Bill received Royal Assent in May 2023 and is expected to take effect in 2024;

-- Protection from Redundancy (Pregnancy and Family Leave) Bill - this will extend the protected period during which employees on maternity leave must be offered alternative employment (in the event that their role is redundant) from the date that they advise their employer that they are pregnant to 18 months after the birth;
+- Protection from Redundancy (Pregnancy and Family Leave) Bill - this will extend the protected period during which employees on maternity leave must be offered alternative employment (in the event that their role is redundant) from the date that they advise their employer that they are pregnant to 18 months after the birth.
+The Bill received Royal Assent in May 2023.
+No date has been confirmed for implementation but regulations will be laid before Parliament "in due course".

 While a Private Members' Bill covering the right to request a more predictable contract has had a first reading in Parliament, it is not backed by the UK Government and is unlikely to progress.
 The UK Government has confirmed that they still intend to proceed with a new single enforcement body for employment rights but there is currently no timescale for when that will happen.